Adverse Possession Claims

 - Has the land been occupied with the owner's permission?
-For example, has the neighbour asked permission to use the land.
-If so, this will normally be fatal to a claim for adverse possession.
+For example, has the neighbour asked the owner to use the land.
+If so, this will normally be fatal to a claim for adverse possession;

-- Has the land been used by the acquiring person as if it is his own; such as repairing boundary fences, trimming hedges, clearing ditches etc.
+- Has the land been used by the acquiring person as if it is their own?
+Examples are repairing boundary fences, trimming hedges, clearing ditches, mowing, grazing etc?; and

-- Has the acquiring person prevented other people gaining access on to the land including the original landowner?
+- Has the acquiring person prevented other people gaining access on to the land including the original landowner e.g padlocking gates?

 Representative cases include:

 - Acting for an elderly disabled owner of a block of woodland that was situated a long distance from his home.
-Neighbour fenced off part of the woodland not able to be seen from road and so not visible by the client.
+Their neighbour fenced off part of the woodland not able to be seen from road and so not visible by the client.
 This area was tended as a garden for a number of years by the other party.
-Fleet threatened Court action and an Injunction and fence put back to its original position.
+Fleet Law threatened Court action and an Injunction and the fence was put back to its original position;

 - Boundary fence moved to our clients' benefit many years previously.
 When our clients planned to build an additional property on the land neighbours objected.
-After correspondence from Fleet neighbours conceded that they had lost title to the part of their land by the position of the new fence.
+After correspondence from Fleet Law, neighbours conceded that they had lost title by the position of the new fence;

 - “Waste” land used by our clients as smallholders.
 No objection by the absent landlord until after his death when his family tried to claim the land back.
-Fleet successfully rejected the claim.
+Fleet Law successfully rejected the claim;

-Successfully acted for the registered owners of a piece of land in London which formed part of their garden.
-An adjacent Council tenant made an application for adverse possession of the land claiming she had occupied and incorporated the land into her garden since the 1980s.
-After reviewing the situation we were able to draft and submit to the Land Registry a Notice of Objection and Counter Notice.
-On consideration of these documents, the Land Registry rejected the applicant’s claim.
-This secured a valuable piece of garden for the clients greatly increasing the value of their home.
+- Successfully acted for the registered owners of a piece of land in London which formed part of their garden.
+An adjacent Council tenant made an application for adverse possession of the land claiming she had occupied and incorporated the land into her garden since the 1980's.
+After reviewing the situation Fleet Law were able to draft and submit to the Land Registry a Notice of Objection and Counter Notice.
+The Land Registry rejected the applicant’s claim.
+This secured a valuable piece of garden for the clients, greatly increasing the value of their home;